PostgreSQL – REVOKE

 Let’s analyze the above syntax:

-- First, specify the privilages that is to be revoked.
-Use the ALL option to revoke all previously granted privilages.
+- First, specify the privileges that is to be revoked.
+Use the ALL option to revoke all previously granted privileges.

 - Then, set the name of the table after the ON keyword.

-- Finally, specify the name of the role whose privelages is to be revoked.
+- Finally, specify the name of the role whose privileges is to be revoked.

 First,log into the dvdrental sample database as Postgres:

 Now initialize a role called ‘abhishek’ with the LOGIN and PASSWORD attributes as shown below:

 CREATE ROLE abhishek LOGIN PASSWORD 'geeks12345';

 Now grat all privileges on the film table to the role ‘abhishek’ as shown below:

 Now provide the SELECT privilege on the actor table to the role ‘abhishek’ as shown below: